-“People’s lives were turned upside down by this massive storm,” said Hanna Malak, Regional CEO for the Red Cross Northern California Coastal Region.
+“People’s lives were turned upside down by this massive storm,” said Sean Mahoney, Regional CEO, American Red Cross Southern California Region.
 “They need your help now.
 Please consider making a donation to help people affected by disasters, giving blood or becoming a Red Cross volunteer today.”

-Dangerous weather conditions and floodwaters have canceled dozens of blood drives with about 1,000 lifesaving blood and platelet donations uncollected.
-Individuals who live in areas unaffected by Hurricane Ian — especially those with type O blood — are urged to give blood now to help ensure patients in impacted areas continue to have access to lifesaving blood.
+Individuals in unaffected areas—especially those with type O blood types-- are urged to give blood now to help ensure patients in impacted areas continue to have access to lifesaving blood.

 HOW YOU CAN HELP